hackersanddesigners/HDSA2015/Draft.markdown

 Hackers & Designers public summer program
 --------------------------------------

-> Thursday 30 July: Underground Cinema, Jeffrey Babkock
+> Thursday 30 July, 19:30–22:00: Underground Cinema, Jeffrey Babkock
+>
-> Friday 7 August: About Bugs Bots and Bytes – Summer Talks
+> Friday 7 August, 18:00–3:00: About Bugs Bots and Bytes – Summer Talks

-Hackers & Designes Summer Talks
+Hackers & Designers Summer Talks
 -------------------------------

 Hackers & Designers is a non-profit cross-disciplinary community of technologists, designers, and artists.
 During the summer of 2015 Hackers & Designers invited an international group of ambitious participants for a 10 full-day immersive program of hands-on workshops in which the focus lies on learning by creating, researching, and discussing.